Darrell Clarke: Port Vale

+Cheltenham Town

+On 29 September 2023, Clarke signed a two-year deal to manage Cheltenham Town, who were bottom of League One without a victory or goal scored from their opening nine games of the 2023–24 season.
+Before taking charge on 2 October, Clarke watched his new side lose 2–0 at Lincoln City on 30 September.
+Cheltenham lost their first game under Clarke, defeated 2–0 at Whaddon Road by Fleetwood Town on 3 October, extending the goalless run to a record eleven league games.
+He put his trust in the experienced players in the squad, leaving the younger loanee players struggling to make the bench.
+Cheltenham won their first game under Clarke on 21 October, a 1–0 victory over Cambridge United at Whaddon Road.
+He was nominated for the EFL League One Manager of the Month award for October, with the EFL reporting that "to instil spirit and belief so quickly has been astonishing with six goals, seven points in five games".
+Cheltenham were relegated on the final day following defeat to Stevenage.

+Barnsley

+On 23 May 2024, Clarke was appointed head coach of League One side Barnsley on a two-year contract with the option for a third.
+He signed Conor Hourihane as a player-coach.
+The "Tykes" enjoyed a good start to the 2024–25 season, though were beaten 7–0 by Manchester United at Old Trafford in the EFL Cup.
+On 12 March 2025, Clarke was sacked with the club sitting tenth in the league following a run of poor form that saw them drop out of the play-offs.

+Return to Bristol Rovers

+On 6 May 2025, Clarke was reappointed as head coach of Bristol Rovers on a three-year deal.
+He succeeded Iñigo Calderón, who left following Rovers' relegation to League Two.

 Management style

-Clarke is flexible with his formations and is open to different styles of playing rather than sticking to a rigid philosophy, believing that "adaptability is key".
-He does though have a preference for playing with two strikers.
-He is known for his intense training sessions and for producing extremely detailed reports on opposition teams.
-At Bristol Rovers his team played an attacking, passing style and scored an average of close to two goals per game.
-A motivational manager, he sees a happy dressing room as an essential part of a winning team and has been described as having a bubbly and infectious personality, though has been quoted as saying "I'm not a cuddling manager... soft players don't win you promotions".
-His personality traits make him an energetic, passionate and frank manager.
-He prefers to maintain a big squad of players and to regularly rotate his starting line-ups.
+Clarke is flexible with his formations, and is open to different styles of play rather than sticking to a rigid philosophy.
+He believes that "adaptability is key".
+However, he does have a preference for playing with two strikers.
+He is known for his intense training sessions, and for producing extremely detailed reports on opposition teams.
+In his first spell at Bristol Rovers, his team played an attacking, passing style and scored an average of close to two goals per game.
+A motivational manager, he sees a happy dressing room as an essential part of a winning team, and has been described as having a bubbly and infectious personality, though he has been quoted as saying "I'm not a cuddling manager... soft players don't win you promotions".
+His personality traits make him an energetic, passionate, and frank manager.
+He prefers to maintain a big squad of players, and to regularly rotate his starting line-ups.